ArbitraryY/higgsmlmdb/README.md

 # README #

-### What is this repository for? ###
+The Higgs Machine Learning Challenge is put on by CERN to help try to improve the discovery methods of the Higgs Boson.

+From the challenge website: http://higgsml.lal.in2p3.fr/...

-* Convert the test, training, and random_submission CSV files from the HiggsML challenge to MongoDB instances.
+This script takes the HiggsML test, training, and random_submission datasets (CSV files) from the HiggsML challenge to MongoDB instances
 * Version - 0.1
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)